MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_EditorialStatus.md

 - **Exception under review**
   - **What this means:** This ad or keyword is not running because it is still pending [editorial review](hlp_BA_CONC_EditProcess.md) after your [disapproval exception request](hlp_BA_PROC_RequestException.md).
-  - **How to fix it:** The Microsoft Advertising team responds to requests as quickly as possible—most reviews are completed within a day.
+  - **How to fix it:** The Microsoft Advertising team responds to requests as quickly as possibleâ€”most reviews are completed within a day.
 After we've reviewed your request, we'll change the status of the ad or keyword and send you an email summarizing any approvals or disapprovals.

 - **Extension and association deleted**
   - **What this means:** This ad extension and all its associations are not running because the ad extension has been deleted.